Baked Fish Croquettes are crispy, lemony and oh-so-tasty! They make a great option for lunch and dinner and are ready in a blink!

 For the coating:

-- 1 cup yogurt dip add in 1 tsp of grated garlic
+- 1 cup yogurt dip, add in 1 teaspoon of grated garlic

 - In a large bowl, flake the fish fillets and potato with a fork.
 Fold in the panko breadcrumbs, almond flour, parsley and lemon zest and mix well.